fernandonobel/OneModel-matlab/README.md

 ## 1. Defining a model with the ModelClass syntax

 The first step is to code the information of the model we want to work with in the ModelClass syntax.
 This syntax is similar to OpenModelica and it allows us to define a lot information about the model (variables, equations, comments, references, etc.).

-The ModelClass syntax allows us to define three types of objects:.

 The ModelClass syntax consist on a set of predefined commands that will define some information in the model.
 The basic three commands are:  `Parameter`, which defines a value that will not vary during simulation time; `Variable`, which defines a value that could change during simulation time; and `Equation`, which defines a relationship between parameters and variables.
 The `Variable` can be defined as algebraic or as dynamic.
 The use of a command is typically as follows: